s223929/41934---Advanced-BIM-Materials/A5/README.md

 **s216096**
 - _Are you likely to use OpenBIM tools in your thesis?_
-- _Are you likely to use OpenBIM tools in your professsional life in the next 10 years?_
+- _Are you likely to use OpenBIM tools in your professional life in the next 10 years?_

 **s223929**
 - _Are you likely to use OpenBIM tools in your thesis?_

+Although I have not yet chosen a thesis topic, I expect that I may use OpenBIM tools.
+This course has shown that OpenBIM can be applied across many areas of a building project (structures, indoor environment, cost, etc.), so it is definitely worth keeping in mind for perspective.

-- _Are you likely to use OpenBIM tools in your professsional life in the next 10 years?_
+- _Are you likely to use OpenBIM tools in your professional life in the next 10 years?_

+It seems like the (very conservative) building sector is gradually becoming more open to adopting OpenBIM in professional practice.
+Also, with more and more newly educated professionals entering the industry, I think we will see a shift toward wider use of OpenBIM tools.
+Therefore, I expect to be able to use OpenBIM tools in my professional life within the next 10 years.

 **s223898**
 - _Are you likely to use OpenBIM tools in your thesis?_

 I think I would have to develop my skills quite a bit to use OpenBim in my master thesis.
 But my plan (at least for now) is to write my thesis with LCA as the focus area - so, if I should implement OpenBIM, I could definetely use the knowledge I have gained during the development of our tool.

-- _Are you likely to use OpenBIM tools in your professsional life in the next 10 years?_
+- _Are you likely to use OpenBIM tools in your professional life in the next 10 years?_

 Hopefully, yes, as it would optimize many manual processes.
 As the building sector (very) slowly transitions to becoming more digital—collaborating across sectors and adopting new, more effective tools, I am sure that OpenBIM will be implemented along the way.
 Furthermore, with the ongoing integration of AI, coding, and similar technologies across most sectors, I believe it is almost inevitable that OpenBIM will not play a role in professional my life within the next 10 years.